 There are a lot of things to consider when launching a new automotive marketing campaign.
 While it’s exciting, every step is important to make sure you have tight, personalized targeting.
 We’ve put together the ultimate checklist for dealerships so that you can ensure success in your next marketing campaign.

 Define your message

-Before you get technical in Google Adwords, for example, it’s really important you’ve settled on a message for your marketing campaign — what are you trying to achieve?
-What are you trying to convey in as little words as possible?
+Before you get technical in Google Ads, for example, it’s really important you’ve settled on a message for your automotive marketing campaign — what are you trying to achieve?
+What are you trying to convey in as few words as possible?
 What is going to grab your shoppers’ attention while still staying on-brand for your dealership?
 Once you have a nice bucket of keywords, phrases, and streamlined messages you’d like to publish, you can then move to step two of the checklist.